FATROP : A Fast Constrained Optimal Control Problem Solver for Robot Trajectory Optimization and Control: Numerical Results

 \section{Numerical Results}

-\pkg{Fatrop} and \pkg{Ipopt} were able to solve all minimum-time benchmark problems to the specified accuracy, even though no initial solution guess was provided.
+\pkg{fatrop} and \pkg{ipopt} were able to solve all minimum-time benchmark problems to the specified accuracy, even though no initial solution guess was provided.
 A concern might be that the reduced system can become ill-conditioned when iterates come close to the inequality barriers.
 We did not observe that this led to numerical issues in our experiments, although many inequality constraints were active at the solution of the minimum-time problems.
-The benchmark results for the minimum-time problems are shown in Table \ref{tab:walltimeipopt}. \pkg{Fatrop} always outperformed \pkg{ipopt}, solving all problems in a few tens of milliseconds to about a hundred milliseconds.
+The benchmark results for the minimum-time problems are shown in Table \ref{tab:walltimeipopt}.
+Although the iterations for \pkg{fatrop} and \pkg{ipopt} were similar for all problems, they were not exactly the same.
+This is because of the inexact arithmetic of the linear solvers leading to small step differences that are accumulated over the iterations.
+In some cases this led to a (small) difference in number of iterations.
+The \pkg{MA57} linear solver used in \pkg{ipopt} was usually more accurate than the linear solver used in \pkg{fatrop}, but this did not lead to a significant difference in the number of iterations or robustness.
+We refer to the linear solver's paper \cite{generalizationriccati} for a numerical comparison to some general-purpose sparse linear solvers. \pkg{fatrop} always outperformed \pkg{ipopt}, solving all problems in a few tens of milliseconds to about a hundred milliseconds.

 Only the problems with an MPC formulation were benchmarked with \pkg{acados}, because this solver did not allow the problem formulation of the minimum time problems due to the presence of terminal (or path) equality constraints.
 The results for these problems are shown in Table \ref{tab:walltimeipopt}.